-Winter is long and summer is active in the 8.4 million acre Gates of the Arctic National Park & Preserve in northern Alaska.
+Winter is long and summer is short in the 8.4 million acre Gates of the Arctic National Park & Preserve in northern Alaska.
 Flanked to the north by the North Slope and Arctic Coastal Plain, and to the south by the Yukon River upland drainages of northern Interior boreal forest and wetlands, the climate of the area is a land of extremes.

 On the south side of the Brooks Range below timberline at about 2500 feet, the climate is generally classified as sub-arctic, with exceptionally cold winters far below zero degrees, relatively warm summers, low annual precipitation, and generally high winds.
 Precipitation averages 12-18 inches in the west and 8-12 inches in the east.

 Moving north and across the Continental Divide in the Brooks Range, the northernmost mountain chain in Alaska, the elevational range of the park (1,000 to 8,000+ feet) produces local variations in weather and climate.
 On the north side of the Brooks Range above timberline, at about 2,500 feet,, the climate is generally classified as arctic with cooler summers, slightly warmer winters (-20 to 0ºF at higher elevations due to prevailing cold air inversions), even less precipitation, and increased winds, compared to the sub-arctic landscape below and within timberline on the south side of the park.
 Precipitation is extremely light, about 5-10 inches per year, making it essentially an “arctic desert.”

 Generally speaking, winter temperatures range from 0 to -50ºF, the warmth of the sun returns in March, rivers are usually free of ice and runnable in mid-June, snow and freezing conditions happen in every month of the year, and the first significant snows return to the mountain slopes in late-August, blanketing them by mid-September.
 Always be prepared for colder-than-expected conditions.